 Highlights: Lots of DNA tests in use now – supporting in Rosbreed.
 Discoveries all the way thru used in breeding programs.
 For fruit quality, disease, productivity type traits.
 Various loci discovered and various lesser positions along spectrum, report/summary on what is available.
 Tend to have these updated on Rosbreed website.
 If not, talk to Nahla.

 Using genome scans (SNP Arrays) major deliverable and app of the tools.
 Encourage breeders to use on elite material.
 Parents and cvs., selections.
 We do enablement help to make happen.
 Can use this to connect with GDR.
-Continue to curate phenotpyic datasets for error correction.
+Continue to curate phenotypic datasets for error correction.
 Crop post-docs working on this.

 Advances in development of framework for cost efficiencies.
 Use of DNA test, general for use in other tech. advances.
 Pre-breeding advances in pyramiding and combing disease resistance.
 Alleles from different sources for same disease – moving thru generations.
 Rapid cycling.